Zivgl66/Iac-atlantis-terraform/Infrastructure_gitops_project.md

    - Ensures that sensitive information such as passwords and credentials are securely stored and managed.
    - Integrates with Terraform and application code to inject secrets at runtime, reducing the risk of exposure.

-7. **Database and Datastore for Terraform State Management**:
+7. **Storage and Firestore for Terraform State Management**:
-   - Using Google Cloud Datastore (GCS with Firestore) to manage Terraform state locks prevents concurrent modifications, ensuring state consistency and integrity.
+   - Using Google Cloud Storage with Google Cloud Firestore to manage Terraform state locks prevents concurrent modifications, ensuring state consistency and integrity.

 ## Challenges Faced and Solutions